Veterinary Medical Services

 If you have any questions about our radiology service or what to expect during your pet’s procedure, please don’t hesitate to ask.

 A flea problem on your pet means a flea problem in your home.
 Understanding the flea life cycle and methods for its control can be a daunting task.
 We will gladly assist you in this process.
 We can provide you with safe, effective flea prevention and if necessary, flea treatment.
-See the flea article in the Pet Health Library of our site.

 Skin problems are common in dogs and cats and can be caused by hormonal disorders, allergies, infections, or parasites such as fleas and mites.
 These issues can be particularly difficult to treat and should be addressed promptly.